llancruzz/thorin-company-flask/README.md

 To fork the repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, [Thorin Flask App Repo](https://github.com/kera-cudmore/thorin-flask-app).
+2. Go to the repository for this project, [Thorin company flask Repo](https://github.com/llancruzz/thorin-company-flask).
 3. Click the Fork button in the top right corner.

 #### How to Clone